 The Company undergoes an annual data penetration test, vulnerability assessment, and off-site disaster recovery test, to assess our data security and information technology infrastructure and recovery abilities, and the Company has external information security assurance and audit activities performed by qualified, independent professional service firms which validate the effectiveness of the information systems and cyber security program and controls.
-The Company completed the implementation of third party managed cyber security and incident response support services for the company's information technology infrastructure and systems.
+The Company has implemented third party managed cyber security and incident response support services for the company's information technology infrastructure and systems.
 The ongoing cyber security monitoring, detection, and incident response services provides additional capabilities to address potential cyber related events.
-The Company is considering cyber security risk insurance policy as part of its cyber security and incident response strategy.
 In addition, on an annual basis, the Company's information systems and information technology infrastructure are reviewed in connection with the Company's annual internal audit.
-The Company has also established an enterprise cyber security awareness training program to validate compliance and effectiveness, which is completed by all employees twice annually.